msw-zone/kque/langgraph-sql-agent/README.md

 # LangGraph SQL Agent

-This project provides a modular agent-based system built with [LangGraph](https://github.com/...), using a vector database and MySQL backend to answer natural language questions with structured data.
+This project provides a modular agent-based system built with [LangGraph](https://github.com/langchain-ai/langgraph).
+It retrieves relevant context from a Qdrant vector database, generates SQL with your preferred LLM, executes the query against MySQL and persists the full conversation history.

 ## Setup